by Dr. Bill Rawls

 Scientific laboratory technician holding a tube of blood

-The reason: Once the bacteria are buried deeply in tissues, testing is often inaccurate, and the bacteria are extremely resistant to antibiotic therapy.
-What’s more, there are many other bacteria that can cause Lyme disease-like symptoms, equally as resistant to antibiotics.
-And like me, many patients diagnosed with fibromyalgia and ME/CFS often end up finding out they are carrying the bacteria associated with Lyme disease or some other microbe.
+The reason: Once the bacteria are buried deeply in tissues, Lyme disease testing is often inaccurate, and the bacteria are highly resistant to antibiotic therapy.
+What’s more, there are many other bacteria that can cause Lyme disease-like symptoms, which are equally resistant to antibiotics.
+Like me, many patients diagnosed with fibromyalgia and ME/CFS often end up finding out they are carrying the bacteria associated with Lyme disease or some other microbe.

 After antibiotics failed and otherwise getting nowhere with the medical system, I decided to take things into my own hands.
 Somehow I knew that I was destined to figure this thing out — and if I was successful, I could help others who were suffering like I was.